Why we moved from Slack to Discord?

 Today, at Qovery we have moved from Slack to Discord.
 We are a software company solving developer problems - application deployment.
 Solving developer problems require to have a close contact with the developers community.
 For team communication, we used a dedicated Slack workspace, for community communication - another one.
 Discord has been a real lifesaver for us.
 Let's start to tell you why..

-Slack was created to meet the needs of companies.
-It's a wonderful communication tool that has successfully found its place in companies at all stages.
+Stewart Butterfield created slack to meet the needs of companies.
+It's an excellent communication tool that has successfully found its place in companies at all stages.
 From R&D to marketing to finance, Slack is omnipresent.
 However, like all tools, it is not perfect.
-In teamwork it is perfectible, and in community management it is totally non-existent.
+In teamwork, it is perfectible, and in community management, it is non-existent.

-- The 10,000 message limit - you have to pay per user to avoid losing your message history, it's truly restrictive!
+- You have to pay the 10,000 message limit per user to avoid losing your message history; it's genuinely restrictive!
 You have to pay per user on your Slack to make it disappear.
-Do the math, for a community of 1000+ developers it's pretty expensive.
+Please do the math; for a community of 1000+ developers, it's pretty expensive.

-- There is no member hierarchy - It's impossible to know who's in the staff, who's an active member, who's a beta tester.
+- There is no member hierarchy - It's impossible to know who's in the staff, an active member, and a beta tester.
 It's hard to know who is who and who does what.
 How do you give visibility to new members?
 It's simply not possible.

-After testing several solutions such as Tandem, Zoom, Google Meet, Slack, each solution was able to satisfy one or two points, but never all of them...
+After testing several solutions such as Tandem, Zoom, Google Meet, Slack, each answer was able to satisfy one or two points, but never all of them...
 Until we found Discord.

 Built for online community

 Discord is a communication tool that has been created for online gamers.
 Online gamers have high expectations.
 Written and voice communication is ubiquitous and must be flawless for them.
 It is in this context that Discord was made.
 The funny part is, it is also ideally suited for team communication in a company.
 And even more so when this company targets developers, which is essentially a world of enthusiasts.
 The community can meet and talk on Discord in a very natural way.
 The experience is intuitive.